graycoreio/daffodil/README.md

     ```
 5. Replace default with your store's url in your `AppModule`
 6. Check out Daffodil's `Foundation Theme` for code examples.

-### Running the example foundation-app
-1. Ensure that lerna is installed in your local environment `npm install --global lerna`.
-2. Run `lerna bootstrap`.
-This will basically run `npm install` in all required packages within the project.
-3. Compile the `@daffodil/core` project by running `ng build core`
-    * This will compile the `@daffodil/core` module into an npm package in the `dist` folder, identical to the one located in the npm `@daffodil/core` repository.
-4. `ng serve --project=foundation-demo`
-5. Navigate to `localhost:4200` in your browser of choice

 ## Contributing
 Please read the [contributing guidelines here](https://github.com/graycore/daffodil/blob/master/CONTRIBUTING.md).